mom-ocean/mom5-ocn/public/web/docs/project/quickstart.md

     $ ./MOM_run.csh --platform PLATFORM_ID --type MODEL_TYPE  --experiment TEST_CASE --download_input_data

+This will attempt to automatically download the necessary input data for your experiment.
+The [download instructions](http://www.mom-ocean.org/web/downloads) page has further information about downloading the input data.

 If you do not have the right input data in the `WORKDIR` for the `TEST_CASE` the above command would ask you to download it and try again.
 You may need to specify the number of processor for the `TEST_CASE`, in that case the above command errors out with the right info.
 Note: The script `exp/preprocessing.csh` is called by the `MOM_run.csh` to modify the mom4p1 namelists of these old test cases to make them compatible with MOM5.
 The results go into `WORKDIR`.

 ### Notes